-This discussion paper, drafted by the Culture Forum North project group on Research, sets out the beginnings of a strategy that relates to research, but is open to interaction with, and will be influenced by, the other two project themes of the Civic Agenda and Cultural and Creative Careers.
+This discussion paper, written in 2016 and drafted by the Culture Forum North project group on Research, sets out the beginnings of a strategy that relates to research, but is open to interaction with, and will be influenced by, the other two project themes of the Civic Agenda and Cultural and Creative Careers.

 Over recent years there has been an organic growth in the number and depth of relationships between the worlds of Higher Education (HE) research and arts/culture.
 Often driven by curiosity and shared areas of interest, this development has led to an increased porosity between the two sectors.
 From this we have seen how the embedded knowledge held by artists and the cultural sector can be valued in partnerships with the HE sector, and how HE research can inform and contribute to the creation of art and cultural practice.
 Our aim is to explore how this porosity might be further developed to increase the depth and impact of research, and to benefit the arts/cultural sector.

 At the same time as this relatively organic drawing together, there is a growing strategic interest in the HE sector about how HEIs generate and narrate their research impact.
 In this context, programmes and partnerships with public-facing artists and cultural organisations can provide an invaluable impact vehicle, as well as contributing to the research itself.
 Meanwhile, arts and cultural organisations are seeking innovative ways to demonstrate their own impact outside their immediate stakeholder communities, and see the sharing of their embedded knowledge with the research community as a means through which they can improve their resilience and articulate their wider societal value.